-VSP has multiple Mapper and MFCOBOL systems that support the law enforcement operations and other central repositories such as the Consolidated Applicant Tracking System, Mentally Incapacitated, Gun Sellers and other databases, Central ORI and Statute tables, etc. Because of the legacy architecture, it is difficult to interface these systems with the newer applications.
+The department has multiple Mapper and MFCOBOL systems that support law enforcement operations and other central repositories, such as the Consolidated Applicant Tracking System, Mentally Incapacitated, Gun Sellers and other databases, Central ORI and Statute tables, etc. Because of the legacy architecture, it is difficult to interface these systems with the newer applications.
 This adds complexity for the newer applications and it is becoming increasingly difficult to find personnel to support these systems.
-In addition, some of the functionality is duplicated between systems and replacement will ensure that they will be available in the future to support the law enforcement efforts and legislative mandates for the department.
+In addition, some of the functionality is duplicated between systems.
+This project will ensure that these repositories will be available in the future to support the law enforcement efforts and legislative mandates for the department (Constituent Service and Operational Efficiency issues).
 These efforts directly support Goals 3 and 5 of the COVA Strategic IT plan.